 All our programs are instructed by Lucinda Sykes, MD, in collaboration with Liz Creighton, MSW, Channa Verbian, BSW and other experienced facilitators from the disciplines of social work or nursing.
 Our clinic’s longtime administrator and program coordinator is Diana Wilson.

 Lucinda Sykes, BSc, MD has taught Mindfulness-Based Stress Reduction (MBSR) in Toronto since 1997.
 She is the director of Meditation for Health clinic.

 Lucinda received a B.Sc. (with distinction) from the University of Alberta, and an M.D. (with honors) from the University of Toronto.
-She began in general practice at a clinic of family medicine, but she soon developed a special interest in psychotherapy.
-Her medical practice has been restricted to psychotherapy since 1985.
+After beginning in family medicine, Lucinda focused her medical practice to psychotherapy in 1985.